 At its heart was Muaūpoko-tanga (traditional cultural knowledge of Muaūpoko), but it also included Reading Together, which supports parents, aunts, uncles and grandparents to read to and with their tamariki or mokopuna.

 Muaūpoko Tribal Authority Chief Executive Di Rump worked in partnership with whānau, school board and management staff, the Ministry of Education and the JR McKenzie Trust to develop the programme.
-“Reading Together fitted within a bigger ‘Tungia te Koingo’2, named by one of our parents.
+“Reading Together fitted within a bigger ‘Tungia te Koingo’ [lighting the flames of yearning and learning], named by one of our parents.

 “It was based on Ka Hikitia, so we had the opportunity to do the ‘as Māori’ piece, as Muaūpoko.
 Tamariki learnt pepeha, visited pepeha and wrote stories about pepeha,” says Rump.
 The children also painted a mural on the wall at their school to represent what they had learnt.